Bisonai/orakl/node/README.md

 ## Introduction

-Off-chain aggregator performs following steps to regularly submit data into the chain:
+Off-chain aggregator performs the following steps to regularly submit data into the chain:

 1. Fetch price data and save it into the database.
 2. Send and receive data with other nodes, aggregate all received data, and save aggregated data into the database.